 Mowing your grass high (usually using the highest blade setting on your lawn mower) and keeping it a bit long will produce a stronger and healthier grass.

-Longer grass takes in more sunlight, which creates a deeper root system and makes the grass better suited to survive droughts, insects and disease.
+Longer grass takes in more sunlight, which creates a deeper root system and makes the grass better suited to survive droughts, insects, and disease.
 It also makes it more difficult for weeds to grow.
-2 1/2 to 3 1/2 inches would be a good grass height, and that’s just an inch higher than what most people normally cut at.
+You should aim for a height between 2 1/2 to 3 1/2 inches which is only an inch higher than where most people cut.